Senior Assisted Living Facility Options near San Diego, California at Lantern Crest

 Assisted living facilities, in general, will have over 16 beds and provide non-medical rooms or apartments to serve people over 60 years of age.

-What to Expect While Living in An Assisted Living Facility
+What to Expect While Living in An Assisted Living Facility in San Diego County CA

-Differences in Senior Facilities
+Differences in Senior Facilities Options

 Do not confuse senior housing complexes, retirement villages, or other senior communities in San Diego.
-They provide housing only, some with the option of housekeeping and meals.
+They provide housing only, some with the opportunity of housekeeping and meals.
 The biggest difference is that they do not offer any medical services or any type of support to their residents.
 The only qualification to live in senior housing is age.
 These places do not have to be licensed by The California Department of Social Services.

 Skilled nursing, nursing home, or convalescent home are all used to describe a residential facility that provides 24-hour medical care onsite.
 Nursing homes differ in nature from assisted living facilities based on the level of care a resident needs.
 Skilled nursing can offer temporary stays with the focus being on rehabilitation at a site offering 24-hour medical care.
 The intent is for the person to recover and gain their independence and return back to their own home.
 Skilled nursing facilities provide services for long care patients who need a high level of care on a frequent or constant basis due to a chronic medical condition.
-Nursing home residents require round the clock care and monitoring.
+Nursing home residents require round-the-clock care and monitoring.
 They typically live with more complex health care conditions requiring the assistance of a skilled nurse.

 Places that have only 4 to 6 beds are usually known as “Board and Care”.
 All assisted living facilities are inspected and licensed.

-Most residents in assisted living facilities have at least one chronic medical condition with three quarters having two or more chronic conditions, according to the National Institutes of Health.
+Most senior residents in assisted living facilities have at least one chronic medical condition with three-quarters having two or more chronic conditions, according to the National Institutes of Health.
 Assisted living support is not designed to be temporary.
 Both facilities may assist in providing the same service with bathing, dressing, grooming, medication management, and meal preparation, but people in skilled nursing facilities are usually after hospitalization or decline in health.
 The purpose of assisted living is to provide supervision and support with personal care.

-Assisted Living is a service of long term care that provides a combination of housing, personal care services, and health care all designed to promote independence.
+Assisted Living is a service of long-term care that provides a combination of housing, personal care services, and health care all designed to promote independence.
 It can accommodate residents changing needs and preferences without relocating if the circumstances change.
 In San Diego, there are many choices for assisted living facilities.
 Most assisted living residents are seniors, however, some communities allow people with disabilities of any age.
 Some communities may also serve people with a specific medical condition or need such as Alzheimer’s or other forms of dementia.

 All services and activities that are provided or arranged for in an assisted living facility are to promote independence and quality of life for all residents.
 Each and every resident at Lantern Crest will receive individualized services to help him or her live successfully in the assisted living community.
-Services can include coordination of a residents own health care provider for medical and dental needs outside of the community.
+Services can include coordination of a resident’s own health care provider for medical and dental needs outside of the community.
 Arrangements may include the supervision of medications.
 Certain personal care services can be provided if needed.
 If one day a resident can take care of their own dressing and grooming, their independence is encouraged.
 If the very next day they need assistance, help is available.
-Monitoring of the resident’s activities to ensure the health, safety, and well being is the goal.
+Monitoring of the resident’s activities to ensure the health, safety, and well-being is the goal.

 Licensing Requirements for San Diego Assisted Living Facilities

 Assisted living communities in San Diego are required to be registered, licensed, or certified by the U.S. Department of Health and Human Services along with the California Department of Social Services and Community Care Licensing Division.
 These agencies monitor and regulate all San Diego Assisted Living facilities.
 The California Department of Public Health will inspect the property once every five years.
-All Assisted Living Facilities are required by California Health and Safety Code, to have liability insurance in an amount of at least $1 million per occurrence and $3 million annually to cover injuries to residents or guests.
+All Assisted Living Facilities are required by California Health and Safety Code, to have liability insurance in the amount of at least $1 million per occurrence and $3 million annually to cover injuries to residents or guests.